B.Sc., M.Sc. Queen's (63, 65)

 This fundamental advance is having a major impact on the scientific method, especially with regard to the interpretation of observations (see Gregory 2001).
 With this approach we have developed a new method for the detection of periodic signals (Gregory & Loredo 1992; Gregory 1999) of unknown shape.
 For certain problems the new method is a major advance over existing techniques (see Gregory and Loredo, 1996).
 It is particularly suited to the problem of detecting rapidly rotating neutron stars (pulsars) at X-ray and gamma-ray wavelengths.
-We have also used a new Gaussian version of this method to detect a new periodic phenomenon in the radio and X-ray emitting binary star, LSI+61o 303 (Gregory 1999; Gregory et al. 1999; Gregory 2002).
+We have also used a new Gaussian version of this method to detect a new super orbital period in the radio to TeV gamma-ray emitting binary star, LSI+61o 303 (Gregory 1999; Gregory et al. 1999; Gregory 2002).

 The discovery of multiple planets orbiting the Pulsar PSR B1257+12 (Wolszczan & Frail, 1992), ushered in an exciting new era of astronomy.
 Nineteen years later, over 500 extra-solar planets had been discovered by a variety of techniques, including precision radial velocity measurements which have detected the majority of planets to date.
 It is to be expected that continued monitoring and increased precision will permit the detection of lower amplitude planetary signatures.
 The increase in parameters needed to model multiple planetary systems is motivating efforts to improve the statistical tools for analyzing the radial velocity data.
 Much of the recent work has highlighted a Bayesian MCMC approach as a way to better understand parameter uncertainies and degeneracies.